 You don't always have an internet connection, and you can't expect YouTube videos to live online forever.
 So, naturally, there's a lot of demand for ways to save YouTube videos to your computer or device.

 But while YouTube provides a way to do this on mobile devices (YouTube Premium), the site offers no official means for saving YouTube clips on a Mac.
-So, here we'll turn to the unofficial methods for downloading YouTube videos on a Mac, including the safest option and two free methods.
+So, here we'll turn to the unofficial YouTube downloaders for Macs, including the safest option and two free methods.